jwasinger/eip2537-evm-benchmarks/README.md

 ### Note on MSM
 Random inputs are not necessarily the worst-case input.
 However, they perform poorly with the current gas schedule when limited to single-threaded execution.
 For Geth, picking an MSM algorithm that performs best on a single thread and/or modifying the gas schedule of the EIP is a TODO.

+## Benchmark Methodology and Justification

+The benchmarking contract consists of 2850 static calls to a target precompile contract.
+To account for the skew of the overhead from non-precompile EVM instruction, a "noop" benchmark consisting of 2850 calls to the identity precompile (copying zero bytes) is performed.
+The gas and execution time from the noop benchmark are subtracted from those of the BLS precompile benchmark, before computing the resulting gas throughput.

+To give justification that the results of the EVM benchmarks are accurate, the results of native Golang benchmarks within the Geth repository on (presumed) equivalent inputs are provided [here]().
+All EVM benchmarks execute with similar gas throughput compared to native counterparts, with the exception of G1Add and G2Add whose EVM benchmarks have 10%, 16% higher reported throughput respectively.

+The results of several benchmarking runs are provided in this repository:
+* EVM benchmarks of all EIP-2537 precompiles on a M2 Macbook Pro [here](benchmark_output/mbp_m2_16gb.txt).
+* EVM benchmarks of all EIP-2537 precompiles on a M2 Macbook Pro (restricted to non-concurrent execution for MSM) [here](benchmark_output/mbp_m2_16gb-no-concurrent.txt).
+* Native Golang EIP-2537 benchmarks from Geth [here](benchmark_output/geth-native.txt).
+Note that provided MSM benchmarks are for 16 points.